fluid-project/infusion-docs/src/documents/LocalizationInThePreferencesFramework.md

 }
 ```

-Message bundles cannot contain arrays.
+Message Bundles cannot contain arrays.
 Instead a namespace should be used to group message keys together.
 This will require extra processing when using the messages.
 (See [Using Message Bundles](#using-message-bundles) below)

 <div class="infusion-docs-note"><strong>Note:</strong> The namespace should <strong>not</strong> include ".", which is used for path parsing.</div>